mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 ![](image-2.png)

 ## Fabric Spark Pools: Virtual Cluster Configurations
 In contrast, Fabric Spark Pools act as virtual cluster configurations that are defined at the workspace level.
-Since these are virtual clusters, unless using high-concurrency mode, each Notebook or SDJ that runs targeting a specific spark pool will create its own instance of that cluster configuration.
-This means that your can run many notebooks or job definitions referencing the same Spark Pool without hitting concurrency constraints, aside from what your chosen Fabric SKU specifies.
+Since these are virtual clusters, unless using high-concurrency mode, each Notebook or SDJ that runs targeting a specific Spark Pool will create its own instance of that cluster configuration.
+This means that you can run many notebooks or job definitions referencing the same Spark Pool without hitting concurrency constraints, aside from what your chosen Fabric SKU specifies.

 The following can be configured:
-1. **Spark pool name** (of course)
+1. **Spark pool name**
 1. **Node family**: right now the only option is memory optimized, in the future I expect that there will be other options such as compute optimized.
 1. **Node size**: T-shirt size of node from Small, Medium, Large, XL, and XXL.
 1. **Autoscale**: Flag to determine whether the cluster will scale executors up and down dependent on compute needs.